hn374/Developer-Notes/Books/ThinkLikeAProgrammer.md

 A long journey is not a waste of time if you learned something from it that you wouldn't have learned by going the short way.

+An array is just a tool.
+As with any tool, an important part of learning how to use an array is learning when to use it and when not to use it.

+Performance tuning is the systematic analysis and improvement of a program's efficiency in time and space.
+Performance tuning a program is a lot like performance tuning a race car: an exacting job, where small adjustments can have large effects and expert knowledge of how mechanisms work under the hood is required.

+Random access means that we can access any element in an array or vector at any time.

+## Chapter 4

+By using pointers, we can make an array with a size determined at runtime, rather than having to choose the size before building our application.
+This saves us from having to choose between potentially running out of space in the array and making the array as large as could possibly be needed.